HOW DO I?

 Recycling and Resource Recovery Services implements and promotes recycling and waste reduction programs throughout the unincorporated areas of Monterey County.
 We facilitate waste diversion efforts by providing technical assistance, resources, and educational materials.

-We also administer the countywide Used Motor Oil and Filter Recycling Program.
 These are some of the most-frequently asked questions about our recycling services.
 (Be sure to check Related Articles at the bottom of the screen too!)

 A: Refer to this website’s Waste & Recycling Haulers list for contact information.

 A. You can put clean glass, plastics (#1-7), cans, paper, cardboard and other recyclable materials in your curbside recycling bin.

 - The property is either undeveloped or vacant, or

 - All solid waste produced on the property is recycled or composted, or

 - The property has a long, narrow, or steep driveway where garbage/recycling collection equipment is unable to properly and safely operate.